tomesink/obsidian/10 Projects/Notes/11.02 Web Design Masterclass/Project 1 - Ace.md

 ### Hero

 Spacing between sections: small (88), medium (128) and large (200) defaults for 8px grid system.
 Divide the number by 2 to get the half padding: We are going with 128 -> 64px up and bottom paddings.
+Do not forget to set the section to huig